-This policy is designed to alert staff to the risks presented by lone working, to identify the responsibilities each person has in this situation, and to describe procedures which will minimise such risks.
-It is not intended to raise anxiety unnecessarily, but to give staff a framework for managing potentially risky situations.
+This policy is designed to alert staff to the risks presented by lone working, identify the responsibilities each person has in this situation, and describe procedures that will minimise such risks.
+It is not intended to raise anxiety unnecessarily but to give staff a framework for managing potentially risky situations.